 4. For Government – They need to be on top of potential challenges related to data security to ensure privacy.
 With so much behavioral information being gathered, we need clear definitions and stipulations to help people take charge of their own data.
 People paying for products or services through their personal data is not a problem as long as everyone is aware of its implications and have the choice to opt out.

 Evolution of products into outcomes will be more rapid in developed and more digitized markets.
 It will be relatively slower in markets with poor or expensive wireless connectivity and lower literacy rates.
 All this notwithstanding, this change is inevitable.
 Companies like beam technologies may or may not grow to become the biggest or the most successful, but market will never be the same again.
-There will be many new players with many new propositions, and some of them will strike it big either by scaling rapidly.
+There will be many new players with many new propositions, and some of them will strike it big by scaling rapidly, or by acquiring companies.

-The only question that really matters now is what outcome do you want to deliver for your users?
+The only question that really matters is what outcome are you delivering for your users?